huertatipografica/piazzolla/README.md

 Type system intended for optimizing the available space in press media and other publications.
 It has a compact appearance which allows for small font sizes and tight leading while achieving solid lines and robust paragraphs.

 Piazzolla has a distinctive voice that conveys a personal style, especially in display sizes.
-It has great performance and readability in small point sizes and long texts, both for screen and printing
+It has great performance and readability in small point sizes and long texts, both for screen and printing.

+## Download

+- All the fonts can be downloaded from [the releases section](/releases)

-## Generate virtual environment
+## Contribute

+### Requirements

+- Python 3 (for building fonts)
+- Glyphs (for editing sources)

+### Setup

-To run any of the commands, you need to generate the virtual environment (venv).
+To run any of the commands, you need to generate the virtual environment (venv) and install dependencies.
 It will generate the /venv folder

-`source venv.sh`

-## How to build fonts and sources

-## Generate fonts
-1. make sure you have the ufo files up to date
+`python3 -m venv venv`
+`. venv/bin/activate`
+`pip install -r requirements.txt`

+### Build ufos and generate fonts

+The sources are in glyph format.
+To build the fonts there are several steps and all the process is being automated by running in terminal:

-2. run in terminal `sh build.sh`
+`sh build.sh`

-## Running FontBakery reports
+### Running tests

 for UFO sources
 ```
-fontbakery check-ufo-sources --ghmarkdown bakery-report.html sources/*
+fontbakery check-ufo-sources --ghmarkdown bakery-report.html temp/building/*
 ```

-## Convert sources

-### UFO to glyphs
-To generate your .glyph file based on .ufo sources
+for Variable Fonts
 ```
-ufo2glyphs sources/Piazzolla.designspace
-ufo2glyphs sources/PiazzollaItalic.designspace
+fontbakery check-googlefonts fonts/variable/*
 ```

-### Glyphs to UFOs
-To update .ufo sources from your .glyph file
+for Static Fonts
 ```
-glyphs2ufo sources/Piazzolla.glyphs
-glyphs2ufo sources/PiazzollaItalic.glyphs
+fontbakery check-googlefonts fonts/static/*
 ```